samsquire/live-interface/README.md

 This is an old living documents attempt.
+See my [definition of living documents here](https://github.com/samsquire/ideas#4-living-documents)

 See screencast of this software in action: https://github.com/samsquire/live-interface/blob/master/screencasts/screencast1.mp4?raw=true